 The app’s targeted iOS version is equal to or greater than the iOS version installed on your device.

-See Setting the Target iOS Devices for details.
+See Setting the Target Devices (iOS Only) for details.

 The version number of the iOS SDK your project uses is equal to or greater than the version number of the iOS version on your device.